-Start with the Machine Control Implants giftStart with 1 minor technological wonderAdd Athleticism is an anti-class skill (do not add character points)Add Manipulate Technology is a free class skill3 Prosperity
+Start with the Machine Control Implants gift

+Start with 1 minor technological wonder

+Add Athleticism as an anti-class skill (do not add character points)

+Add Manipulate Technology as an extra free class skill

+3 Prosperity

-Track: Artificer
+Artificer

 You are an inventor and a fabricator, the favored child of some temple of Hephaestus who showed a startling aptitude for machinery from the very first.
 You were coddled, trained to the best of your masters' ability, and then sent to the First Temple of Hephaestus on Homeworld to complete your studies.